brayschurman/welbi/README.md

 ## Todo

 - [x] Display a list of residents
+- [] Change API call to useQuery
 - [] Display a list of programs
+- [] Ability to add a new resident
+- [] Ability to add a new program
+- [] Ability to add a resident to a program
 - [] Filter residents list